October 21, 2022

 A Mud-covered Man Screams (Photo by Dawn Kish)

 Did God create the first plants and animals fully formed?
 Or, does the Genesis account of creation support the concept of biological evolution?
-As we shall see in this article, key words and phrases, often ignored by Young Earth Creationists (YEC), discount the idea of an instantaneous and miraculous creation event.
+As we shall see in this article, key words and phrases, often ignored by Young Earth Creationists (YEC), discount the idea of an instantaneous creation event.

 Ham's understanding of Genesis is inaccurate and narrow-minded when we consider the entirety of the creation narrative.
 We shall begin by comparing the passages concerning the creation of vegetation (Gen 1:11-12) and land animals (Gen 1:24-25) since the wording is almost exactly the same in both.

 And God said, "Let the earth sprout vegetation..."
 The earth brought forth vegetation...

 Moses in Genesis 1:11-12 (circa 1440 BC)

 And God said, "Let the earth bring forth living creatures..."
 And God made the beasts of the earth...